Cimmerian-Iter/Vita-troubleshooting-guide/psn-1/psn.md

 ## PSN works fine, but when I enter the PSN settings i have an error code

 It appears that Sony recently changed something in their servers.
-If you're getting this error it means that you have ITLS enso.
-Disable and renable it when you have done your business with the settings.
+If you're getting this error it means that you have iTLS-enso.
+Disable and re-enable it when you have done your business with the settings.

 ## Can't connect to the PSN, I have a NP error code